-Seventy Seven is another notch Kim Newport-Mimran's fashion bedpost.
+Seventy Seven is another notch in Kim Newport-Mimran's fashion bedpost.
 Opening today, the Yorkville concept boutique will become the first flagship for her Pink Tartan line, and yet another impressive bullet-point on her resume.
 No wonder she's one half of arguably the most influential couple in contemporary Canadian fashion.

 I have a confession.
 I pretty much love everything that the Mimrans touch.
 Club Monaco, Caban, Joe Fresh - need I go on?
 Did you know that Newport-Mimran even designed the adorably retro uniforms for Porter Airlines?
 The pillbox hats actually prompted me to apply for a flight attendant position.
 I wish I were joking.